yig/GMU-CS425/README.md

 * 2023-09-06: clarified `friend class`
 * 2023-09-07: WebGPU graphics manager
 * 2023-09-07: Mention Dear ImGui as a text drawing possibility
+* 2023-09-07: Hint at a C approach to implementing ECS